sdan/vlite/ARCHITECTURAL.md

 - **Filter before search.** Post-filtering a top-k·m candidate list can silently return fewer than k results.
 - **Explicit `save()`.** Mutations are in-memory only, so you always know when disk changes.
 - **Strings in, tuples out.** File loaders (PDF/DOCX/CSV/web/OCR), the FastAPI server, telemetry, and the LangChain surface were removed.
 Each pulled in heavy dependencies or was broken, and none is core to "embed, pack, search, persist".

-## Tests

-`tests/unit.py` loads the real model once per run.
-Each test pins a bug the old code had: popcount vs. summed XOR, truncation vs. chunking, post- vs. pre-filtering, and duplicate-on-save.
+- **No test suite.** Bugs the old code had, so any rewrite should re-check them: summed XOR instead of popcount, truncation instead of chunking, post- instead of pre-filtering, and duplicate-on-save.